-Soundproof a fence – effective noise insulation for a quieter outdoor environment
+Soundproofing a fence – effective noise insulation for a quieter outdoor environment

-A traditional fence made of wood, metal, or composite often acts as a sound-reflective surface rather than a sound barrier.
+A traditional fence made of wood, metal, or composite often acts as a sound-reflecting surface rather than a sound barrier.
 To truly block and absorb sound, the right choice of materials, construction, and placement is required.

 How does soundproofing a fence work?